AdobeDocs/commerce-admin.en/help/b2b/purchase-order-flow.md

 ## Offline vs online payment methods

 Workflows can vary depending on the payment method.
-To learn more about Adobe Commerce payment methods, see [Payment Methods](https://docs.magento.com/user-guide/payment/payments.html) in the core _Adobe Commerce User Guide_.
+To learn more about Adobe Commerce payment methods, see [Payment Methods](../stores-purchase/payments.md) in the _Sales and Purchase Experience Guide_.

 >[!IMPORTANT]
 >